gitlu2019/tmp_master/README.md

 # tmp_master
-This is a temporary trying project
+This is a temporary trying project modified from the first draft